 - Pat dry the chicken.
 Cut the backbone out of the chicken with sharp kitchen scissors.
 You could use a knife, but the scissors are much safer and work great.

-- With a large knife, give the breastbone a large nick in the front of the chicken to help the bird lay flat.
+- With a large knife, nick the breastbone in the front of the chicken to help it lay flat.
 Flip over and push down to flatten.

 - Give all sides of the chicken a brush of oil and seasoning of your choice.
 The spice rub in the recipe card is a great choice instead of just the salt and pepper.